Penalized Smoothing

 In order to provide a better trend estimation, according to Philips and Shi (2021)[PhilShi21] the HP Filter can be applied repeatedly over the cycle estimate(s).
 This idea is akin to $L_2$-boosting in machine learning, hence the method is called boosted HP (bHP) filter.

-hpFilter(x::Vector, λ::Real, iter::Int) allows the repeated application of the HP filter by a fixed ammount of times determind by the parameter iter.
+hpFilter(x::Vector, λ::Real, iter::Int) allows the repeated application of the HP filter by a fixed amount of times determind by the parameter iter.

 TrendDecomposition.hpFilterMethod